 The basic range and range shift functions let you select the depth you can see on the screen.
-This function is not available when the Auto range mode is active.
+This function is not available when auto range or auto shift is active.

-Operate ▲ or ▼ on the ScrollingPad to shift the range.
+Operate \blacktriangle or \checkmark on the ScrollingPad to shift the range.